sbg/sevenbridges-python/docs/quickstart.rst

 Dataset properties
 ~~~~~~~~~~~~~~~~~~

-Each dataset has the following available properties:
+Each dataset has the following properties:

 ``href`` - The URL of the dataset on the API server.